MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

     ![The Sync button in a SharePoint document library](media/sync-button.png)

-4. The guest’s browser will display up a message asking if they want to open "Microsoft OneDrive," and they will need to allow this.
+4. The guest's browser will display up a message asking if they want to open "Microsoft OneDrive," and they will need to allow this.

 5. If this is the first time the guest has used the sync app with their Fabrikam account, they'll need to sign in.
 The email address will be automatically set to the Fabrikam account used in the previous steps.
 The guest needs to select "Sign in."